 عنوان مقاله [English]

-There are two types of seismic waves: those can propagate inside a medium (body waves) and those traveling along the Earth’s surface (surface waves).
+There are two types of seismic waves: those that can propagate inside a medium (body waves) and those traveling along the Earth’s surface (surface waves).
 In the last decades, a number of papers dealing with surface waves have been published but it must be recalled that their theoretical description and first applications date back to almost a century ago.
 Surface waves have been in fact used for a number of applications since 1920s: nondestructive testing (even for medical applications, geotechnical studies and crustal seismology).
-Recently the interest toward their application has increased both for the increasing demand for efficient methodologies to apply in engineering projects and because the recent regulations addressing the assessment of the seismic hazard (for instance the Eurocode8) are giving the necessary emphasis to the determination of shear-wave velocity vertical profile.
+Recently the interest toward their applications has increased both for the increasing demand for efficient methodologies to apply in engineering projects and because the recent regulations addressing the assessment of the seismic hazard (for instance the Eurocode8) that are giving the necessary emphasis to the determination of shear-wave velocity vertical profile.
 This parameter is commonly used in geotechnical studies for classifying soil types.

 Among various methods for estimating shear-wave velocity profile, MASW and MALW methods are most popular because of their fast performance, low cost and their nondestructive nature.
 These methods are based on analyzing dispersive properties of Rayleigh and Love waves.
 In surface wave methods a correct identification of the modes is essential to avoid serious errors in building near surface shear wave velocity model.
 Here we consider the case of higher-mode misidentification known as “osculation” where the energy peak shifts at low frequencies from the fundamental to the first higher mode.
 This jump occurs around a well-defined frequency where the two modes get very close to each other.
 This problem is known to take place in complex subsurface situations, for example in inversely dispersive sites or in presence of a strong impedance contrast, such as a soil layer resting on top of the bedrock.
 This phenomenon can cause a misleading interpretation of dispersion curve by the operator, which is completely hazardous for engineering projects.